Doxuno

 INTELLECTUAL PROPERTY

-All intellectual property rights (including copyright, design rights, and any other proprietary rights) in the deliverables and work product created by the Service Provider specifically for the Client under this Agreement shall vest in and be assigned to the Client upon receipt of full payment of all amounts due.
+All intellectual property rights (including copyright, design rights, database rights and any other proprietary rights) in the deliverables and work product created by the Service Provider specifically for the Client under this Agreement shall vest in and be assigned to the Client upon receipt of full payment of all amounts due.
 Prior to full payment, the Service Provider retains all such rights and grants the Client a limited, non-exclusive, non-transferable licence to use the deliverables solely for the Permitted Purpose.
-The Service Provider retains all intellectual property in its pre-existing materials, tools, methodologies, and know-how.
-For the avoidance of doubt, the following categories of work product are assigned: All reports, presentations, databases, models, and derivative works created specifically for the Client under this Agreement..
-This clause is subject to the Copyright Act 98 of 1978 and the common law of South Africa regarding assignment of intellectual property.
+The Service Provider retains all intellectual property in its pre-existing materials, tools, methodologies and know-how.
+The parties record that under section 21 of the Copyright Act 98 of 1978, copyright in work created by an independent contractor vests in the contractor unless expressly assigned in writing — this clause effects that written assignment to the extent provided above.
+The Service Provider warrants that, to the best of its knowledge, the deliverables do not infringe any third-party intellectual property rights and indemnifies the Client against any such third-party claim, subject to the limit of liability below.

 6.